Mateo Karamatic

-Mateo Karamatic (Karamatić; born 28 September 2001) is an Austrian professional football player who plays as a centre-back for UAE Pro League club Al-Nasr.
+Mateo Karamatic (Karamatić; born 28 September 2001) is an Austrian professional football player who plays as a centre-back.

 Career

 Karamatic is a youth product of the Austrian clubs SV Reutte and Red Bull Salzburg.
 In 2018, he began his senior career with USK Anif in the Austrian Regionalliga.
 In 2020, he moved to Croatia with the Osijek reserves in the First Football League.
 On 18 July 2022, he transferred to the Slovenian PrvaLiga club Olimpija Ljubljana on a contract until 2025, and helped them win the 2022–23 Slovenian Football Cup and 2024–25 Slovenian PrvaLiga.
 On 10 July 2024, he returned to Austria with TSV Hartberg on a 1-year contract.
 On 11 June 2025, he signed with Al-Nasr SC in the UAE Pro League on a contract until 2027.

 Personal life

 Born in Austria, Karamatic is of Croatian descent and holds dual Austrian-Croatian citizenship.